 Overall, ten strains of Siberian mushrooms showed expressed antiviral effects against the human immunodeficiency virus type 1 (HIV-1), herpes simplex type 2, influenza and smallpox, said the press center of Koltsovo.

 It is known that mushrooms are not to be collected if they grow near large cities.
-Mushrooms absorb harmful substances and can cause harm to human body, noted in the press center.
-Now they are trying to collect birch chaga in ecologically clean regions - for example, in the Altai.
+Mushrooms absorb harmful substances and can cause harm to the human body, noted in the press center.
+Now they are trying to collect birch Chaga in ecologically clean regions - for example, in the Altai.
 It is also possible to grow mushrooms in the form of biomass in the laboratory, and then use its active compounds for the production of drugs.
-But wild chaga mushroom is much more active substances than artificially grown.
+But wild Chaga mushroom is much more active substances than artificially grown.
 Ten Siberian mushroom strains is now available in a collection of "Vector".
 In the future, scientists suggest their use for the production of medicines and dietary supplements.

 This is - a promising direction, consistent with global trends: for example, in Japan, 30 percent of the market of drugs related to the treatment of cancer is concentrated around the drugs derived from mushrooms.
 Work on the allocation of ten promising Siberian strains of fungi was carried out in the laboratory of mycology SSC "Vector", directed by the doctor of biological sciences Tamara Teplyakova.
-In 2008, the study of fungi South-Western Siberia began to carry her student Tatiana Kosogova.
+In 2008, the study of fungi in South-Western Siberia began to carry her student Tatiana Kosogova.